Skip to main content

 "But Greta loves it here.
 She wishes you to stay, too."

-The cat is associated with the breaking of Nosferatu curse, yes (which only Ellen can do), but it's also connected with the occult, since cats were considered symbols of the Germanic seeresses of Old Pre-Christian Europe (Ellen's true nature).
+The cat is associated with the breaking of Nosferatu curse (which only Ellen can do), but it's also connected with the occult, since cats were considered symbols of the Germanic seeresses of Old Pre-Christian Europe (Ellen's true nature).
 In the Icelandic saga of Eric the Red, the seeress' hat and gloves were lined with cat fur.
 Norse Goddess Freya's wagon was pulled by two mighty cats.
 Seeresses were said to use catskins, and cats were, often, their familiars (animal spirits).
 Cats were sacred to Egyptian Goddess Isis.
 In Old texts, the great cat Goddess Bastet was said to be the daughter of Isis and Osiris (God of the Dead, Afterlife and Ressurection, very similar to Zalmoxis), while others describe her as the daughter of Ra, the Sun God.
 Other sources claim Osiris and Ra are facets of the same God, because Solar and Underworld deities were often connected, symbolizing the eternal cycle of life, death and rebirth (the ouroboros on Count Orlok's sigil).

-At the end of the film, we also see Greta rejecting Thomas, the same way he rejected her in this introduction scene.
+we also see Greta rejecting Thomas, the same way he rejected her in this introduction scene.
 Instead of comforting Thomas due to Ellen's death, Greta accepts Professor Von Franz's embrace, as they both look out of the window.

 The Hutters bedroom is somewhat similar to Lucy and Jonathan’s from the 1979 version, with the separate single beds.
 Producer designer Craig Lathrop explains: “Hopefully you can see the Hutters’ wealth and aspirations in their furnishings, the way they’ve decorated their little hovel, which is in the older part of town.
-So it’s a Medieval interior that’s been fixed up to try to be Biedermeier, but without the budget.”
+So it’s a Medieval interior that’s been fixed up to try to be Biedermeier, but without the budget.

 In the same interview, Lathrop says: “It’s a pleasing resonance; the humbleness of the newlyweds’ home, with its pretence as translucent as its veil-like sheer curtains, is part of what sets the story in motion, with estate agent assistant Thomas sent into Orlok’s domain with the promise of great reward – but it also cements the sense that Ellen belongs to an age before all these eminently modern trappings, and so implicitly to the film’s ancient evil.
 ‘You’re trying to create character with these environments.”

 Ellen feels relieved by her husband’s presence after her dream, and then notices “the honeymoon was yet too short”, as she asks him to “take off [his] shoes” and join her in bed, for sex.
-“One minute more”, she begs of him.
-Thomas says he really needs to leave, he’s already late to go to work, and “today is of the upmost importance” for them.
+One minute more”, she begs of him.
+Thomas says he really needs to leave, he’s already late to go to work, and today is of the upmost importance” for them.
 As he leaves, she has a premonition Herr Knock will send him away: “He has the position, already.
 He’ll send him away”.
 As noticed by the clerks at the firm, Thomas arrived a "quarter hour" too late, yet Herr Knock doesn't appear to mind and calls his delay "providence".

 "You have kept him a quarter hour."